-- In a bowl, combine flour, cocoa powder, baking powder, baking soda, and salt.
-Stir to combine and lay to one side.
+- In another bowl, whisk together the flour, cocoa powder, baking powder, baking soda, and salt.
+Set aside.

-- In the bowl of a stand mixer (or in a bowl using a hand mixer) combine cream cheese, butter and sugar.
-Blend until smooth and combined, about 3 minutes, stopping to scrape sides of bowl once or twice with a spatula.
+- In the bowl of a stand mixer fitted with a paddle attachment (or in a bowl using a hand mixer) blend (on medium-high speed) cream cheese, butter and sugar until smooth, combined and fluffy, about 3 minutes.
+Stop to scrape the sides of the bowl once or twice with a rubber spatula.

 - Add peppermint extract and vanilla extract and blend about 30 seconds.

-- Add eggs, one at a time, until just combined.
+- Reduce speed and add eggs, one at a time, and blend until just combined.

 - Blend in reserved flour mixture, alternating with chocolate milk.
 Don't over mix.

-- Add chocolate chips and mix until just combined.
+- Add chocolate chips and blend until just combined.

-- Spray a 10-inch Bundt pan with baking spray.
+- Grease a 10-inch, non-stick fluted cake pan with baking spray.
 Scoop batter into pan.
 Smooth top with a spoon.
-Tap pan down 15 to 20 times on a hard surface to allow it to settle.
+Tap the pan down 15 to 20 times on a hard surface to allow it to settle.

-- Bake for approximately 55 to 65 minutes or until wooden skewer comes out clean of wet batter when inserted through the centre of the cake.
-Because ovens vary (as well as Bundt pans), check on at the 50 minute mark to see how it's doing.Note: Though this is not exactly a pound cake, it does have a rich batter.
+- Bake for approximately 55 to 65 minutes or until a wooden skewer inserted in the centre of the cake comes out clean.
+Because ovens vary (as well as cake pans), check on at the 50 minute mark to see how it's doing.Note: Though this is not exactly a pound cake, it does have a rich batter.
 Don't worry if the bottom of the cake cracks; that's totally okay!

-- Once baked, let cool 30 minutes in the pan.
-Then, carefully release cake from pan, allowing it to cool completely on a rack.
+- Once baked, let the cake cool 30 minutes in the pan.
+Then, carefully release the cake from the pan, allowing it to cool completely on a rack before glazing.

-- In a heavy bottomed pot on medium-low, heat cream.
+- Heat cream in a heavy-bottomed saucepan over medium-low heat, stirring occasionally.
 Don't boil.
-Heat through until it bubbles around the edges and is heated through.
+Heat through until it bubbles around the edges and it's heated through.

 - Placed chopped chocolate in a heat-safe bowl.
 Pour hot cream over top and allow to sit 5 minutes without stirring.